-Delicious, one-pan Rustic Chicken with Garlic Gravy.
-A garlic lover's dinner!
-You'll want to bust out the mashed potatoes to sop up every bit of this fabulous gravy!
+In the mood for chicken with gravy?
+This delicious, one-pan, chicken dinner fits the bill perfectly and is a garlic lover's dream !
+You'll want to bust out the mashed potatoes to soak up every bit of this fabulous gravy!

-This one-pan dinner is so delicious, you’re sure to make it a regular in your household, too.
-The chicken is moist and browned and the gravy is rich and full of garlic.
+I also love this dish because the chicken is wonderfully moist and browned and the gravy is rich and chock full of garlic.
 Twenty cloves worth!
-But you'd never know it, because the garlic too gets browned and softened and changes into sweet bits of flavour, much like the beautiful mellow flavour of roasted garlic.
+But you'd never know it, because the garlic gets browned and softened and changes into sweet bits of flavour, much like the beautiful mellow flavour of roasted garlic.

-If you're like me, the thought of separating and peeling the 20 cloves of garlic for this recipe isn't super appealing.
-I picked up a bag of the pre-separated and peeled cloves at the grocery store for about $1.
+Garlic - If you're like me, the thought of separating and peeling the 20 cloves of garlic for this recipe isn't super appealing.
+I picked up a bag of the pre-peeled cloves at the grocery store for about $1.
 Money well spent, if you ask me :) And again, don't worry that you won't be able to leave the house for days after eating this.
 Like roasted garlic, this garlic becomes very mellow.
 You'll know it's there, but it won't knock you (or anyone else) over.

-Updated: I’ve taken to browning up my skin-on chicken in a non-stick skillet and found it to be a foolproof method of keeping the skin on and getting it beautifully golden!
+I like to always brown up my skin-on chicken in a non-stick skillet.
+I've found it to be a foolproof method of keeping the skin on and getting it beautifully golden!
 Simply heat a bit of oil in a non-stick pan over medium-high heat.
 Add the skin-on chicken, skin side down and allow to cook until deep golden, before flipping.
 Don't rush it, this may take as much as 8-10 minutes depending on the size.
 Move the chicken around in the pan once in a while, to ensure even browning.
-Since my non-stick pan isn’t oven-proof, I will just transfer the works to an oven-proof skillet for the oven part.
-Yes, it’s one more pan to wash, but it’s non-stick so clean-up is easy and I never have to worry about getting all that the lovely chicken skin stuck to the pan :)
+Just make sure your non-stick pan is oven-proof (most are these days).

 Rustic Chicken with Garlic Gravy